smallbatch-apps/delivery-docket/README.md

 1. Clone this repository.
 2. Run `npm install`
 3. [Install mongodb](https://treehouse.github.io/installation-guides/mac/mongo-mac.html) and ensure that it is running with `mongod`.
+4. Provide two critical environment variables: `JWT_SECRET` and `MONGO_CONNECTION_STRING`.
+These can be added by creating a `.env` file with them present, or a range of other methods.
 4. Run the command `npm run serve` to start up the application.
 5. Navigate to https://localhost:3050/api
 6. Submit a post to the user post endpoint (code example below) using a tool such as [Postman](https://www.getpostman.com/)